openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-raw-block-volume.md

       storage: 5Gi
 ```

-Now we can deploy the application using the above PVC, the LVM-LocalPV driver will attach a Raw block device at the given mount path.
-We can provide the device path using volumeDevices in the application yaml:-
+Now we can deploy the application using the above PVC, the ZFS-LocalPV driver will attach a Raw block device at the given mount path.
+We can provide the device path using volumeDevices in the application yaml :-

 ```yaml
 apiVersion: apps/v1